argentsea/docfx/tutorials/configuration.md

 }
 ````

 In this example, there is one shard set with two shards as two databases on the same server.
 The read connections are directed to a mirror by overwriting the inherited `DataSource` value with the name of the mirror.
+Of course, in reality the password should be moved to a different, more secure configuration provider.

 ## [PostgreSQL](#tab/tabid-pg)

 The root JSON section for SQL shard connections is `PgShardSets`.
 This is an array of shard sets, each of which has an array of shards.
 Presumably, most applications will not require multiple shard sets, but the capability exists if required.

-Each shard set has two require properties.
-The `ShardSetName` property is how the shard set retrieved from within the application, so the characters must *exactly* match.
-The `DefaultShardId` value determines which shard to use when creating new records.
+Each shard set has two required properties:

+* The `ShardSetName` property is how the shard set retrieved from within the application, so the characters must *exactly* match.
+* The `DefaultShardId` value can be used to determine which shard should be used when this client creates new records.

 ````json
 {